thesudorm/100_days/README.md

 I spent today trying to work with githooks.
 I want to try and have an email be sent out whenever I update my 100 days of code repo to a few people to help me stay accountable to the challenge.
 Didn't figure it out just yet.

+## Day 3
+### July 17, 2019
+Finally figured out what I was doing wrong with my githook yesterday.
+Turned out I was using the wrong one..
+Originally I was planning on using some 3rd party API to send emails, but I think I am going to configure my linux box to do it instead.